dmaier-couchbase/cb-social/README.md

 * Friends

 There are two kinds of friend relations.
 Confirmed and pending.
 A relation is pending until accepted by the requested user.
 The pending list is a quite short list and so it is relized as a JSON array.
-The confirmed friend list is an append only String list because it may become quite big. '#a' means that an entry was added to the list.  '#d' means that an entry was deleted from the list.
-Multiple lists need to be maintained because a user can have thousands of friends.
-So in order to get all friends of a user the following steps need to be peformed:
+The confirmed friends list could be quite huge because one user can have thousands of friends.

-1. Get the number of lists
+1. Get the friend counter
-2. Perform a multi-get to get all confirmed friend lists
+2. Perform a multi-get to get all confirmed friends
-3. For each list parse the list
+3. For each friend:
-4. Iterate over the list, if the last entry for a user starts with '#a' then this is a friend.
-Otherwise it was a past friend and it needs to be skipped.
+3.1.
+If the friend is missing then skip it.
+If the friend has the status 'deleted' then skip it.
-5. Get the user with the corresponding user id
+3.2.
+Get the user to which the friend relation is existing

 One friend list contains up to 1000 entries.